-We add to the existing literature by extending the works of ? and ? along two dimensions.
-First, we raise the statistical challenge by assembling a set of predictor variables containing the 95 firm characteristics considered in ? and augment it with the second-order and cross-product (interaction) terms among all characteristics, yielding a total of 4,610 predictors.
-This allows us to study not only whether and to what extent non-linear functions of features matter for portfolio construction, but also what type of non-linearity (i.e. non-linearities of individual predictors or interaction between covariates) is most important in order to help the investor improve portfolio performance.
-Existing empirical evidence (?????) suggests that non-linear functions of firm-characteristics can be an important source of predictability of security returns.
-Thus, it is natural to argue whether and what type of non-linearities are relevant from a portfolio choice perspective.
+We add to the existing literature by extending the works of Kozak et al. (2020) and DeMiguel et al. (2020) along two dimensions.
+First, we raise the statistical challenge by assembling a set of predictor variables containing the 95 firm characteristics considered in Gu et al. (2020) and augment it with the second-order and cross-product (interaction) terms among all characteristics, yielding a total of 4,610 predictors.
+This allows us to study not only whether and to what extent non-linear functions of features that are important for portfolio construction, but also what type non-linearity (i.e. non-linearities of individual predictors or interactions between covariates) that are most important in helping the investor improve portfolio performance.
+Existing empirical evidence (Moritz and Zimmermann, 2016; Bryzgalova, Pelger, and Zhu, 2020; Chen, Pelger, and Zhu, 2020; Freyberger, Neuhierl, and Weber, 2020; Gu, Kelly, and Xiu, 2020, 2021) suggests that non-linear functions of firm characteristics can be an important source of predictability of security returns.
+Thus, it is natural to argue whether non-linearities are relevant and what type they may be from a portfolio choice perspective.

 Our second contribution is to expand the set of variable selection methods used to identify the most important predictors.
-Specifically, we consider three alternative approaches to variable selection: regularization, ensembles, and Bayesian methods.
-While regularization methods perform variable selection by shrinking the coefficients using the L1 regularization (or a combination of L1 and L2 regularizations), the ensemble method considered in the paper operates via a stagewise additive modeling procedure which iteratively estimates the model by sequentially adding new components with early stopping of the algorithm to avoid overfitting.
-The Bayesian variable selection, on the other hand, performs regularization by specifying a prior over the parameters which shrinks weak signals toward zero while allowing strong signals to
+Specifically, we consider three classes of variable selection methods: regularization, ensembles, and Bayesian methods.
+While regularization methods perform variable selection by shrinking the coefficients using the L1 regularization (or a

-&lt;sup>1Non-linear transformations and interactions between firm characteristics have been extensively studied in the asset pricing literature.
-For instance, ? assume that the stochastic discount factor is quadratic in the market return. ? show that momentum interact with firm size and analyst coverage: momentum strategies declines with firm size and work better among stocks with low analyst coverage. ? show that previous month's return and share turnover also interact: low-turnover stocks exhibit significant short-term reversal whereas highturnover stocks exhibit short-term momentum.
+&lt;sup>1Non-linear transformations have been extensively studied in the asset pricing literature.
+For instance, Harvey and Siddique (2000) assume that the stochastic discount factor is quadratic in the market return.
+Hong, Lim, and Stein (2000) show that momentum interact with firm size and analyst coverage: momentum strategies declines with firm size and work better among stocks with low analyst coverage.
+Medhat and Schmeling (2022) show that previous month's return and share turnover also interact: low-turnover stocks exhibit significant short-term reversal whereas high-turnover stocks exhibit short-term momentum.